2025 Big 12 Conference softball tournament

 The 2025 Big 12 Conference softball tournament was held at Devon Park in Oklahoma City, Oklahoma from May 7 to May 10, 2025.
 As the tournament winner, Texas Tech earned the Big 12 Conference's automatic bid to the 2025 NCAA Division I softball tournament.

 Format

-All eleven teams will be seeded based on conference winning percentage.
-They then will play a single-elimination tournament, with the top five seeds receiving a first-round bye.
+All eleven teams were seeded based on conference winning percentage.
+They then played a single-elimination tournament, with the top five seeds receiving a first-round bye.

 Seeds

 The tournament featured all eleven teams in this conference (Cincinnati, Colorado, Kansas State, TCU & West Virginia do not field teams).
-Teams will play once per day at the 2025 Big 12 Softball Championship.
+Teams played once per day at the 2025 Big 12 Softball Championship.
 The seedings were determined upon completion of regular season play.
 The winning percentage of the teams in conference play determined tournament seedings.
 There were tiebreakers in place to seed teams with identical conference records.